ShayGoldman/acovado.club/README.md

 We welcome contributions to this project!
 To get started:

-- Clone the repository to your message.
+- Clone the repository to your machine.
 - Create a new branch for your feature or bugfix according to [Conventional Commits](https://www.conventionalcommits.org/) guidelines.
 - Follow our commit and versioning process:
   - Use `commitizen` for structured and detailed commit messages by running `bun commit` before each commit.
-  - Use `bun changeset` if a version bump is required for your changes.
+  - Use `bun changeset` to document changes that should appear in the changelog (managed at the monorepo level).
   - `husky` hooks execute before a commit is made
+- Changesets workflow:
+  - Run `bun changeset` to create a new changeset describing your changes
+  - Changesets are tracked in the root `CHANGELOG.md` file
+  - All packages are private and unversioned - we use changesets for documentation only
+- Code quality:
+  - Run `bun check` to lint and format your code with Biome
+  - Run `bun lint` for linting only
+  - Run `bun format` for formatting only
 - Submit a pull request with a clear explanation of your changes.
 - Merging to `main` branch deploys the code to production and applies changesets.